forestgrape/coronavirus/covid19.md

 The death rate calculation depends on how a Covid-19 infection is [defined](#infections-and-diseases) and [diagnosed](#diagnosis).

-Sometime the terms infection fatality rate and case fatality rate are used.

 > ###### Infection Fatality Rate
-> The *infection fatality rate* denotes how many people having a certain infection die.
+> The *infection fatality rate* denotes the proportion how many people die from the infection from all people having the infection.
 > `ifr = #(deaths)/#(all infected)`

-> *Fatality rate* on this page always means [infection fatality rate](#infection-fatality-rate), so the terms are used synonymously.
+> *Fatality rate* on this page is used synonymously to [infection fatality rate](#infection-fatality-rate).

-How an infection is defined/diagnosed is written when infection counts are used.
-For most infections it is difficult to to uniformly define what means infected.
-[Covid-19](#covid-19) is often diagnosed either by PCR test or past infections by seroprevalence of antibodies.
-These methods don't agree in all cases: One can have a positive PCR test but no antibodies (later on) or having antibodies but a negative PCR test in the nose.
+To define and diagnose an infection is not simple as described in [Diseases and Infections](#infections-and-diseases).
+Acute [Covid-19](#covid-19) is often diagnosed either by PCR test and past Covid-19 by seroprevalence of antibodies.
+These methods don't agree in all cases: One can have a positive PCR test but no antibodies formation or having antibodies but a negative PCR test in the nose (especially if measured only at a single time point).

 > ###### Case Fatality Rate
 > The *case fatality rate* denotes the death rate obtained by using the official case counts: `cfr = #deaths/#(official cases)`

-For Covid-19 the official case counts are usually fare to low, so the cfr is fare too high.
-So a very high cfr can indicate many hidden cases:
+For Covid-19 the official usually miss the majority of the cases, which yields a cfr fare to high.
+> The relation between cfr can ifr can be exploited to estimate the `detection rate = #(case count)/#(actual infected)` and the hidden cases:
+`cfr/ifr = [#(deaths)/#(all infected)] / [#(deaths)/#(cases count)] = #(case count)/#(all infected) = detection rate`
-> Calculations related to cfr can be used to estimate how many infected go unnoticed/undetected in different regions (section [Detect Estimates Out of Bounds](./monitoring.md#detect-estimates-out-of-bounds) in the [Monitoring chapter](./monitoring.md)).
+(more in the section [Detect Estimates Out of Bounds](./monitoring.md#detect-estimates-out-of-bounds) in the [Monitoring chapter](./monitoring.md)).

 ### Estimates
 [in work]